g1998ourav/RAGHAV-ECOMMERCE-SALES-DASHBOARD/README.md

 PROJECT OBJECTIVE:-

-The owner of Raghav Sotre wants to get our help in setting up a dashboard so they can track and evaluate their online sales in India.
+The owner of Raghav Store wants to get our help in setting up a dashboard so they can track and evaluate their online sales in India.

 PROJECT LEARNINGS:-